 - Viewing of 45-foot, 200-foot, and 400-foot waterfalls, plus acres of towering bamboo and huge rainforest

-- 2.5 hour drive down Hana Hwy, Maui's famous road, and circle around East Maui
+- 2.5 hour drive down Hana Highway, Maui's famous road, and circle around East Maui

 Maui , Hawaii

-Discover the lush, hidden Maui of your imagination on these waterfall hikes.
-Set out along the famous road to Hana, and step into the verdant jungle of East Maui.
+Discover the lush, hidden Maui of your imagination on these guided hiking tours.
+Set out and find waterfalls along the famous Road to Hana, or step into the verdant jungle of East Maui.
 Spend a half or full day walking through dense forests of bamboo and inhaling the scent of white ginger blooming in fragrant patches.
 Hear the roar of waterfalls and jump into their inviting pools.
 Climb the rocks and dangle your feet in the cool streams.
-The expert naturalists who will accompany you are some of the best-trained guides on the island.
-Let them guide your way and share insights into Hawaii’s geology, botany, history and culture.
+The company is Maui’s oldest eco land tour and has been praised by environmental tourism groups.
+The expert naturalists who accompany you are some of the best-trained guides on the island.
+Let them guide your way and share insights into Hawaii’s geology, botany, history, and culture.